ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

 `--MCSignalsLister` | No Param | Lists All of the valid MCSignals from MCSignalLibrary.h from O2Physics-DQ |  | -
 `--debug` | String | execute with debug options  | - | str.upper |
 `--logFile` | No Param | Enable logger for both file and CLI  | - | - |

-P.S.
-Instructions for IFilterPP.py and IRunDQFlow.py is not updated yet.
-TODO update them

 # Instructions for IFilterPP.py